merobi-hub/get-local-flights/README.md

 Execute `flights.py` with an OpenSky username and password, passing in either one of the preconfigured area options ('Barrington', 'Nayatt', 'RI', 'NY'), setting a custom bounding box using the `--lamin`, `--lomin`, `--lamax`, and `--lomax` arguments, or passing in an ISO country code (e.g., 'ES').
-The default area is Barrington, RI.
-To return an array of all flight data collected, use the `-a` flag.
 To turn on terminal output, set the `-t` flag.
+By default, the script returns an array of the collected flights.

 Using a custom bounding box: